Yundukki/CSE-Lab-Report-1/index.md

 1. ### Installing Visual Studio Code

-    a.
     To begin, we will first head to the [Visual Studio Code](https://code.visualstudio.com/) Website.
 Select MacOS, Windows x64, or Linux x64 for your respective operating system.

     ![](labreport1pic1.png)